 Ophthalmology for the Generalist

-LOCATION: Ruby Memorial Hospital of the WVU Hospitals, Inc. and WVU Eye Institute, Morgantown, WV
+LOCATION: Ruby Memorial Hospital and WVU Eye Institute, Morgantown, WV

 PRECEPTOR: Brian McMillan, MD

 DURATION: 2 weeks minimum

 Students will acquire knowledge and skills in the following areas: Basic Eye Examination, The Aging Eye, Systematic Disease and the Eye, Childhood Eye Problems, Acute Nontraumatic Visual Loss, Ocular Trauma and Emergencies, Ocular Symptoms with Neurologic Implications, Ocular Pharmacology, and The Red Eye.
 Emphasis is placed on acquiring skills and knowledge needed for the individual entering the primary care field.

 - self-directed study through the use of assigned videotapes, interactive CD ROM's, and slide/script presentations in The Trotter Library located in the Eye Institute;